844-914-1942

 The goal is to find the perfect balance between your ideal travel experience and your financial plan.
 By breaking down what drives the price, you can make more informed decisions, whether that means opting for a lighter jet for shorter trips or planning your travel during the off-season to get more value.
 We’ll walk through the main components that determine your lease cost, so you can approach your agreement with clarity and confidence.
 This knowledge will help you work with your provider to tailor a lease that truly fits your lifestyle and business requirements.

-The Impact of Aircraft Size and Model
+How Aircraft Size and Model Affect Price

 The type of aircraft you choose is one of the biggest factors in your lease cost.
 It’s a simple principle: larger, heavier jets cost more to operate.
 They consume more fuel, require more extensive maintenance, and need a larger crew.
 A spacious heavy jet designed for international travel will naturally have a higher price point than a nimble light jet perfect for regional flights.
 Our fleet includes a wide range of options to suit different needs.
 Beyond size, the specific model and its amenities also matter.
 A newer aircraft with a custom luxury interior, advanced avionics, or high-speed Wi-Fi will command a higher lease rate than a more standard model.

-Factoring in Flight Hours and Distance
+Why Flight Hours and Distance Matter

 Most lease costs are structured around an hourly rate, which covers the time the aircraft is in the air.
 These rates can vary widely, from a few thousand dollars per hour for a light jet to over $10,000 per hour for a top-of-the-line heavy jet.
 The total number of hours you plan to fly each month or year will directly impact your overall expenses.
 While committing to more flight hours can sometimes secure you a better hourly rate, it’s important to remember that more time in the air also means higher cumulative costs for fuel, crew, and routine wear and tear.
 It’s all about finding the right usage level for your travel patterns.